jermbo/Talks/Strapi/StrapiUseCase.md

 ### RESTful API

-Out of the box Strapi offers me the ability to quickly create a RESTful API for all the current features of typer.
-I can also iterate possible new features.
-The cycle to idea, test, and product is a tight loop.
+Out of the box Strapi offered the ability to quickly create a RESTful API for all the current features of typer.
+With the visual builder, I can also iterate possible new features.

+The cycle of idea to test to product is a tight loop.

 Another beautify thing about the visual API builder, is the ability to easily create filed validation.
-You can do the most common use cases:
+The most common validation is a simple text field or checkbox.

 1. Required
 2. Unique